kgoedecke/plugin-directory/README.md

 - [Chemfill](https://github.com/ahadik/chemfill), by Alexander Hadik: A Chemical Structure data supplier plugin.
 - [Chippen Charts](https://github.com/smallmultiples/sketch-chippencharts), by Martin von Lupin: Bar chart creator for your mockups using random data.
 Change the size of selected rectangles.
 Works for both horizontal and vertical bar charts.
 Made with love in Chippendale.
 - [Chromata](https://github.com/vladimir-ionita/Chromata), by Vladimir Ionița: Find rogue colors
-- [Ci Hub Connector](https://ci-hub.com/sketch), by CI HUB GmbH: Add images/text to your designs directly from wherever they are, directly in Sketch.
-Access Stock Images or use your workflow for approval.
-Share with your Team in Dropbox or Google Drive and more.
-And never leave Sketch.
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
 - [Coding Toolkit](https://github.com/Coding/coding-sketch-toolkit), by tankxu: A series of commands for CODING designers.
 - [Collapse All Artboards And Groups](https://github.com/littlebusters/Collapse-All-Artboards-and-Groups), by littlebusters: Collapse all artboards and groups in the current document.